 With debt settlement, your current credit accounts will be closed.
 If you miss your scheduled payment, your agreement with your creditor can be nullified, so it’s important to be disciplined in this process.

 Once you’ve completed your settlement payments, you can apply for new credit accounts and will be able to move forward with your financial goals.

-Perhaps the biggest benefit of debt settlement is that it allows you to negotiate paying less than you owe.
+Perhaps the biggest benefit of debt settlement is that it allows you to negotiate paying less than what you owe.
 Just bear in mind that debt settlement has a negative impact on your credit.
-In order to begin negotiating with your creditors you’ll need to be at least 90 days past due on your payments.
+In order to begin negotiating with your creditors, you’ll need to be at least 90 days past due on your payments.
 Those missed payments are reported to the credit reporting agencies and your scores will take a major hit.
 It’s also likely you’ll have to deal with harassing collection calls and there is the risk of being sued by your creditors until your deals are locked in place.

 Debt consolidation, however, does not run these risks and may be a better alternative if you haven’t yet fallen behind on your bill payments.

 One of the biggest benefits of debt consolidation is that it can preserve your credit score.
 And, because you’re paying your accounts in full (and you hopefully haven’t missed any payments), you won’t face collection calls or lawsuits.

 Keep in mind, though, that you may be setting yourself up to go deeper into debt, especially if it’s a spendthrift nature that got you into trouble to begin with.
 It’s important that you don’t incur new debt as you try to pay off your existing balances.

 How to assess debt settlement vs. debt consolidation